 Coupling memories and photos from our vacation with what we’ve been reading have truly helped solidify his understanding of The Revolution.

 When we visited The American Revolution Museum at Yorktown, the facility was in the process of renovations.
-Now that it has been upgraded, we’re excited to get back, especially since my son is older now and has learned more about this particular time period in history.
+Now that it has been upgraded, we’re excited to get back.

 The museum covers the battles, culture, and people as well as the debates that lead up to The American Revolution.